barryclark/jekyll-now/_posts/2016-2-3-Docker volumes in one minute.md

 docker run --name container -i -t -d -v /var/www image
 ```

-The container /var/www folder and the content will be available in the host at /var/lib/docker/volumes.
+The container folder "/var/www" is available on the host at /var/lib/docker/volumes.

 Then, we can also mount a host folder inside a container :